PaulioRandall/msc-project-qualtrics-tlx/README.md

 Custom css for NASA-TLX in Qualtrics.

 > Forked from [CMU-TBD/qualtrics-tlx](https://github.com/CMU-TBD/qualtrics-tlx) to replace _Performance_ axis labels with those from the original questionnaire, i.e. _"Perfect - Failure"_ instead of _"Very Low - Very High"_.
+ALso applied a few minor styling changes, e.g. I couldn't see an option to disable the numbered axis at the top so the CSS now hides it.

 ## Summary